david-musician/gas-station-app/README.md

 ## TODO
 * Incorporate $scope.$watch
 * POST data from forms
-* Make own API.
-* Own list of vehicles and mpg
 * Include some gas stations around Amarillo/Canyon
 * For gas prices: Screen-scrape gasbuddy, turn into json
-* For car mpg: Use fueleconomy.gov
 * Remove all unnecessary, commented code
 * Incorporate uglify.js in order to minify files
 * Fix mouseout for buttons
-* For Vehicle schema: In xml, and listed by id rather than make, model, year.
 * Encrypt and Hide API key(s)
 * Determine if home.js and singleton.js are needed and remove if unnecessary
 * Fix "Jump to Top" functionality